Degeneration of Hodge structures over Picard modular surfaces: Picard datum

 In this section we recall the definition of a Picard datum $(G,X)$; the standard reference is \cite{Gor}.
 This is a Shimura datum of PEL type.
 We first construct the $\Q$-algebraic group $G$, which after extending scalars becomes the direct product of a linear group by the multiplicative group (Remark \ref{extension}).

-\begin{npar}{Notation} Let $E$ a quadratic imaginary field embedded in $\C$, and $n$ the only positive square-free integer such that Let $V=V_E$ be an $E$-vector space of dimension $3$, and $J$ be a hermitian form of signature $(2,1)$.
-In particular, one can find three orthogonal vectors $v_1,v_2,v_3 \in V$ such that $J(v_1,v_1)$ and $ J(v_2,v_2)$ are positive and $J(v_3,v_3)$ is negative. \end{npar} \begin{defin} In the context of Notation \ref{basic} we define

-to be the $\Q$-algebraic group of the $E$-linear automorphisms of $V$ which respect the hermitian form $J$ up to scalar. \end{defin} \begin{rem} Let $V_{\Q}$ be $V$ viewed as a $\Q$-vector space.
+\begin{npar}{Notation} Let $E$ an imaginary quadratic field embedded in $\C$, and $n$ the only positive square-free integer such that Let $V=V_E$ be an $E$-vector space of dimension $3$, and $J$ be a hermitian form of signature $(2,1)$.
+In particular, one can find three orthogonal vectors $v_1,v_2,v_3 \in V$ such that $J(v_1,v_1)$ and $ J(v_2,v_2)$ are positive and $J(v_3,v_3)$ is negative. \end{npar} \begin{defin} In the context of Notation \ref{basic} we define $G=GU(V,J)$ to be the $\Q$-algebraic group of the $E$-linear automorphisms of $V$ which respect the hermitian form $J$ up to scalar. \end{defin} \begin{rem} Let $V_{\Q}$ be $V$ viewed as a $\Q$-vector space.
 Then the algebra $E \otimes E$ acts on the $E$-vector space $V_{\Q}\otimes_{\Q}E$, and hence induces a decomposition

-where and
+where $V_i=\{w\in V_{\Q}\otimes_{\Q}E, (a\otimes 1)w=(1\otimes a)w \forall a \in E\}, $ and $V_{-i}=\{w\in V_{\Q}\otimes_{\Q}E, (a\otimes 1)w=(1\otimes \overline{a})w \forall a \in E\}.$